 So let’s explore month by month and season and by season!

-February: February weddings in Iceland offer average temperatures of 37ºF / 29ºF and anywhere between 7-10 hours of daylight.
-The average sunrise time in Iceland in February: 9:20am and sunset time in Iceland: 6pm in February.
-Rainfall during this time averages to 2.90 inches.
-During this time some possible Iceland ceremony locations would be one of the wonderful host hotels we work with or one of the gorgeous country churches as indoor options.
-If you can brave the gorgeous outdoors and colder temps then Seljalandsfoss waterfall, Skogafoss Waterfall, or the Iceland Glacial Lagoon would be great choices during this time as well.
+During this time some possible Iceland ceremony locations could be one of the wonderful host hotels we work with or one of the gorgeous country churches if needed indoor options.
+If you can brave the gorgeous outdoors and colder temps then one of our private ice caves, waterfalls, canyons, or natural caves could shield you nicely from the elements!
 February is also a time in Iceland where the Northern Lights could be in full display.